 Tree-Ring Society

-The 34th Annual Dendrochronology Field School (DFS) will be held at the Mountain Lake Biological Station in Pembroke, VA.
-The surrounding forests of Virginia's Blue Ridge Mountains of the Southern Appalachians offer old growth trees from red spruce to white oak, as well as fire-scarred pines and hardwoods, old cabins for dating, and highly-competitive ecosystems with rich disturbance histories for dendroecology.
-The field school will run from May 16th through May 25th 2025 and registration fees are $1775 US for students and $1825 US for professionals.
+The 35th Annual Dendrochronology Field School (DFS) will be held at the University of Idaho in Moscow, Idaho.
+The surrounding forests of northern Idaho offer old growth trees from larch, spruce, hemlock, pine and more, as well as fire-scarred pines, old cabins for dating, and complex sites with rich disturbance histories for dendroecology.
+Registration fees are $1750 US for students and $1850 US for professionals.
 Join the Tree-Ring Society and save $50 on registration!
-Your registration fee includes room and board for the entire workshop, and travel to/from the airport.
-Registration fees are due by April 1, 2025.
+Your registration fee includes room and board for the entire workshop and transportation to/from the airport.
+Registration fees are due by April 1, 2026.

 REGISTER HERE!